High and Low (1963 film): Contemporary opinion

-Sight and Sound, viewing the film at the Venice Film Festival, dismissed it as "turgid and disappointing".
+At the Venice Film Festival, a negative review in Cahiers du Cinéma dismissed the film's modern context and its "metaphysics and morality [...] taking precedence over suspense".
+It further criticised the film for police apologia and having sympathy for its rich protagonist but considered the train sequence to be beautiful.
+Sight and Sound, viewing the film at Venice, dismissed it as "turgid and disappointing".
 Upon release in the UK, a 1967 review in the magazine by Robert Vas singled out High and Lows structure as particularly inspired.
-Vas commended the film's technical elements, including the lighting and blocking, but he criticised the film's ending as an uncomplicated message delivered by obvious metaphors.
-A negative review in Cahiers du Cinéma dismissed the film's modern context and its "metaphysics and morality [...] taking precedence over suspense", despite praising the train scene as beautiful, it further criticised the film for police apologia and having sympathy for its rich protagonist.
+Vas commended the film's technical elements, including the lighting and acting, but he criticised the film's ending as an uncomplicated message delivered by obvious metaphors.
+Writing for the Kenyon Review in 1965, Charles Higham praised the film's geometric design before analysing the film's third act as a humanistic exposure of modern Japan.